qd-qd/vscode-cairo-extension/README.md

 - A new snippet for the `@raw_output` decorator
 - A new snippet that let you create a function that uses both the `@raw_input` and `@raw_output` decorators
 - An improvement that allows you to write a `@storage_var` mapping more easily
+- A new snippet to write `struct`
+- A new snippet for the allocation point `ap`
+- It auto-close parenthesis/curly braces
+- It allows you to surround your selection with parenthesis/curly braces